Doaner54/Doaner54/README.md

 - 👋 Hi, I’m @Doaner54
 - 👀 I’m interested in ...homebrewing wii/wiiu/rgh3 xbox 360/kodi

-📫 How to reach me ...here/gbatemp/discord
+📫 How to reach me...here/gbatemp/discord

  🛑 Take a look at my wiiflow